gatieme/gatieme.github.io/source/_posts/2018/08/0001_static-site-generators.md

 title: Static site generators
 date: 2018-08-05 14:37
 author: gatieme
-Tags: linux, blog
+tags: linux, blog
-Category: Linux
+category: Linux
 thumbnail: static-site-generators
 blogexcerpt: With the CMS of Wordpress and other blog systems, increasingly bloated.
 The emergence of static blog system to a certain extent, solve this problem, and thus get a lot of personal bloggers of all ages.
 So, what are static blog program in the end it?
 ---